William Klippgen

 William Klippgen (born 1969 in Trondheim, Norway) is a Singapore-based Norwegian entrepreneur and technology venture capitalist who co-founded the price comparison portal Zoomit.com (later merged with Kelkoo, which was sold to Yahoo! in 2004).
 He served as one of the judges on the television series Angel's Gate, which was broadcast on Channel NewsAsia in 2012.
-Klippgen is a co-founder and serves as the Managing Partner at Cocoon Capital.
+Klippgen is a co-founder and serves as Partner Emeritus at Cocoon Capital.
 He holds an MBA from INSEAD where he is an Entrepreneur in Residence.

 He has invested in over 50 startups in Singapore and across the world since 2004.

 Early life and education

 Klippgen holds an MSc degree in Engineering Cybernetics from the Norwegian University of Science and Technology, an MSc in Computer Engineering from Boston University (which he attended on a Fulbright Scholarship), and an MBA from INSEAD Business School.

 Television work

 Klippgen served as one of the judges on the reality TV series Angel's Gate, which began broadcasting on Channel NewsAsia in February 2012.
 The show gives budding entrepreneurs in Asia an opportunity to pitch business ideas to investors.
 Klippgen was one of four judges on the show alongside Patrick Grove (co-founder of the Catcha Group), Ken Mandel (Managing Director of Buddy Media Asia Pacific) and Karan Singh Thakral (Executive Director of the Thakral Group of Companies).